Background pattern

 • a more severe form that causes skin peeling on more than 30% of the body surface (toxic epidermal necrolysis),

-• signs of severe mental changes or if someone around you notices signs of confusion, drowsiness (drowsiness), amnesia (memory loss), memory deterioration (forgetfulness), abnormal behavior, or other neurological signs including involuntary or uncontrolled movements.
+• signs of severe mental changes or if someone around you notices signs of confusion, drowsiness (drowsiness), amnesia (memory loss), memory impairment (forgetfulness), abnormal behavior, or other neurological signs including involuntary or uncontrolled movements.
 These may be symptoms of encephalopathy.

-The most frequently reported side effects are nasopharyngitis, drowsiness (drowsiness), headache, fatigue, and dizziness.
-Side effects such as drowsiness, weakness, and dizziness may be more frequent when starting treatment or increasing the dose.
-However, these side effects should decrease over time.
+The most frequently reported adverse effects are nasopharyngitis, drowsiness (feeling of sleep), headache, fatigue, and dizziness.
+Adverse effects such as drowsiness, weakness, and dizziness may be more frequent when treatment is initiated or the dose is increased.
+However, these adverse effects should decrease over time.

 Very common:may affect more than 1 in 10 people